Keyboard commands on the Mac / Shortcuts Part 1 System start

 Function key (Fn)

-Keyboard shortcuts at startup (keys must be pressed and held at power-up):
+Keyboard commands when starting the system (keys must be pressed and held when switching on):

 Command ⌘ + R - Starts recovery mode

-D - Starts the system test (hardware diagnostics) only from BJ mid 2013
+D - Starts the system test (hardware diagnosis) only from mid-2013

 T - Starts in target disk mode (data can be transferred here